samssausages/Tdarr-One-Flow/readme.md

 A:  The most common reason for this is that your desired Output Bitrate is higher (or close to) your Input bitrate.
 It wouldn't make sense to encode a 4000k video to 6000k.
 When we encounter this we do go to the fallback cq encoding method, but this also checks to make sure a reasonable size savings can be obtained.
 You can lower the quality by raising the cq value.
 But keep in mind, it may not be worth it to encode such videos.
 One-Flow probably won't encode if you only save 5% of space, the loss in quality wouldn't be worth a 5% space savings.
 Keep it original, or lower the output bitrate.

+Q:  Why are my hevc vides not encoding?

+A:  By default we skip hevc, to force hevc encoding add the custom library variable: do_hevc = true

 ## Flow Screenshot
 The flow is huge, but here is an example.

 ![Video Example](https://github.com/samssausages/tdarr/blob/80ee7f3c63ab8f017eefac86c9a25f7f101f129a/video_example.png)
 ![Input Example](https://github.com/samssausages/tdarr/blob/80ee7f3c63ab8f017eefac86c9a25f7f101f129a/input_example.png)

+## Release Notes
+Changelog:
+V0.93
+BREAKING CHANGES:
+Split "do_audio" into:
+do_audio_clean - true/false - Remove Commentary Audio, Remove Languages not listed in "audio_language", Keep only the Audio Track with Highest Channel Count do_audio_encode - true/false - Encode 1st Audio track to Opus

+ACTION TO TAKE IF UPGRADING FROM OLD VERSION:
+Remove "do_audio" Library Variable and create "do_audio_clean" and "do_audio_encode" Library Variables

+OTHER CHANGES:
+- is_audio_lossless custom JS - Expanding to capture more lossless audio codecs through the custom JS, for more durable lossless codec identification. - Still refining this
+- Added optional library variable: "disable_vbr" - true/false - to disable vbr encoding method and force cq encoding. (if you have disable_cq enabled as well, then video encoding is skipped)
+- Added optional library variable: "encoder" - nvenc/qsv/amf/vaapi/cpu - Override Autodetect and manually set what encoder to use (currently only nvenc/qsv/cpu work)
+- Moved "lookahead=32" from 4 - Video to 1 - Input - Flow Variable "fl_cpu_main"

+BUG FIX:
+- Added missing error handling to audio cleaning process
+- Improved Audio encode error reporting